Ar-Ray-code/YOLOX-ROS/yolox_ros_cpp/README.md

 ※ Tensorflow Lite support XNNPACK Delegate only.

+※ Tensorflow Lite support float model and does not support integer model.

 ※ Model convert script is not supported OpenVINO 2022.*

 ※ YOLOX is not required.